digitalinteraction/catalyst-trello-scraper/README.md

 To develop on this repo you will need to have [Docker](https://www.docker.com/) and [node.js](https://nodejs.org) installed on your dev machine and have an understanding of them.
-This guide assumes you have the repo checked out and are on macOS, but equivalent commands are available.
+This guide assumes you have the repo checked out and are on macOS.
 You will also need a Trello account which is used to pull the data from.

 You'll only need to follow this setup once for your dev machine.